thwerks/NodeJS-Home-Assistant-Framework/README.md

 * Telegram API is leveraged here and can be used for both event notification as well as remote control
 * There is a complete diagnostic web engine to aid in the setup and debugging of your code

-# The included Demand/Deliver pump automation function:
+# About the included Demand/Delivery pump automation function:

 This is a fully automated multi system pump management system and the main purpose of this creation.
 It is currently in service and works reliably.